janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## Collection Data Flow Tree Diagram

-The deployment of a Philatelist framework consists of a collection of Controller plug-in compomnents with well defined interfaces.
+The deployment of a Philatelist framework consists of a collection of Controller plug-in components with well defined interfaces.
 Here is an example of a deployment.
 Each box is numbered in the lower right for easy reference.

 ~~~
                       +-----------------+